 |We train 13 of the 14 days at 8 hours per day you receive 96 to 104 hours of instruction during the course.

-Simulator use during the course is free and up to 10 hours may count towards your rating.
+Unlimited simulator use during the course, up to 10 hours may count towards your rating.

-Items you the instrument client need to due to be ready for the course:
+Items you the instrument client need to due to be ready for your course:

 - Current Flight Review (We can cover this if we need to, but add an extra day)